Diastology & Volume Assessment

 It may be difficult to see the IVC well, particularly when there is volume deficiency.
 Like the JVP, the IVC tells us about right atrial pressure and can be dissociated from LAP.
 However, an IVC that is well seen, small and completely collapsing with inspiration is good evidence for a patient being at least “fluid tolerant”.
 This helps support low LAP.

 Findings #5: On cardiac IMBUS, the patient was mildly tachycardic in sinus rhythm and his chamber sizes were normal.
 Visually he had normal radial systolic LV function.
 His inter ventricular septum was 1.1 cm.
 There were no valve lesions.
-TDI of the mitral annulus showed an s’ = 10 (normal, confirming good LV longitudinal systolic function), an e’ of 8, and an e’/a’ ratio = 0.8 (both normal for age), indicating acceptable diastolic function.
+TDI of the mitral annulus showed an s’ = 0.10 m/sec (normal, confirming good LV longitudinal systolic function), an e’ of 0.08 m/sec, and an a’ of 0.10 (e’/a’ ratio = 0.8), indicating good diastolic function for his age.
 With continuous wave Doppler LV inflow analysis, his E/A ratio was 0.7 (mildly low for age).
 This pattern is suspicious because the e’/a’ ratio should be lower than the E/A ratio in most patients.
 The LAP index was 0.875, supporting low LAP.

 Cardiac IMBUS can uncover many lesions and surprises, such as valve problems and heart failure that will change our diagnostic thinking.
 However, with or without structural heart disease, the issue of LAP remains.
 Classically, low LAP in a normal LV should produce a hyper-dynamic heart, although differentiating this from normal is not always easy.
 The normal e’ and e’/a’ ratio in this patient indicated acceptable diastolic function, but the lower E/A ratio suggested low LAP and the LAP index, which normalizes for age and possibly LA function, similarly indicated low LAP.